“The question isn’t who’s going to let me; it’s who’s going to stop me.”

 The earlier you can reduce your income disparity versus men in your career, the better for building your wealth.

 Related Post: Challenges Women Entrepreneurs Face And Overcome

 Begin to save money for retirement through your company’s sponsored 401K plan.
 While you may want to set aside a smaller amount initially, aim to at least contribute the amount needed to get your employer’s match if offered.

 As you get salary raises, make sure to increase your contributions to your 401K proportionately until you get to the maximum amount allowed.
 Maximum 401K contributions are $19,500 (or $26,000 if you’re age 50 or older) annually.
 You should also contribute to an IRA or Roth IRA up to the maximum allowed, $6,000 (or $7,000 if you are 50 or older) currently.

 Related Post: Saving For Retirement In Your 20s

 Roth IRA is preferable if you qualify.

 The Roth IRA is a great place to start when your salary is at its lowest level, provided you qualify.
-Your adjusted gross income must be less than $137,000 if you are single, and $203,000 if you are married and filing jointly.
-Your contributions are made with after-tax dollars but your retirement withdrawals, including accumulated gains, are tax-free.
+Your 2021 adjusted gross income must be less than $140,000 if you are single and $208,000 if you are married and filing jointly.
+When you contribute it is with after-tax dollars, your retirement withdrawals, including accumulated gains, are tax-free.

 When dealing with traditional IRAs, contributions are made at the pretax amounts and taxed upon withdrawal.